top of page

 Luke 18:17 (ESV) Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.”

-But in these passages, Jesus is using a child to describe what a person can be like to enter the kingdom of heaven.
-It can involve a child’s faith but it can also easily involve many other childlike attributes.
+However, in these passages, Jesus uses a child to describe what a person can be like to enter the kingdom of heaven.
+It can involve a child’s faith, but it can also easily involve many other childlike attributes.

 Jesus is encouraging His listeners to humble themselves like a child and receive Him like a child (Matt 18:4-5; Mark 10:14) if they want to see the kingdom of heaven.

-In other words, there is something essential about the childlike perspective for the person who wants to see the kingdom of heaven.
+In other words, there is something essential about the childlike perspective for those who want to see the kingdom of heaven.
 What is this childlike perspective that Jesus has in mind?

-Being like a child would be someone who would ask a lot of questions, being inquisitive, not remaining ignorant.
-God gave us Scripture so that we might learn, grow, mature, reason (Isaiah 1:18).
+Being like a child would mean being someone who asks a lot of questions, is inquisitive, and does not remain ignorant.
+God gave us Scripture so that we might learn, grow, mature, and reason (Isaiah 1:18).

 Isaiah 1:18 (ESV) “Come now, let us reason together, says the Lord: though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool.

-We can all become students that reason with the Lord, disciples or disciplined followers of Jesus Christ (Matthew 28:19-20; 2 Timothy 2:2).
+We can all become students who reason with the Lord, disciples, or disciplined followers of Jesus Christ (Matthew 28:19-20; 2 Timothy 2:2).

 Matthew 28:19-20 (ESV) Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”